-All Weber gas grills are designed to reach 500° - 550° F, with the burners set to high, and the lid closed, after about 10 to 15 minutes.
+All Weber gas grills are designed to reach 500° - 550° F, with the burners set to high, and the lid closed, after about 10-15 minutes.

 If your grill is not getting up to temperature the first thing to check is that you are setting the burner controls properly.

-The "start" position that you use to light the grill is also the "high" position.
+The "start/light" position that you use to light the grill is typically also the "high" position.

 The further you turn the knobs the lower you are setting the grill.